-If one can judge a man by his choice in wives, Martin Luther deserves high marks, for Katharina was a most remarkable woman.
+If you can judge a man by his choice in wives, Martin Luther deserves high marks, for Katharina von Bora was a most remarkable woman.

 The daughter of an impoverished nobleman, Katharina was sent to a convent at the age of five.
 She took her nun’s vows at sixteen but later grew dissatisfied with the cloistered life after hearing about the reformation movement led by the monk Martin Luther.
 Along with 11 other nuns, she escaped from the convent by hiding in the wagon of a fish merchant.